Winging It with Precision: Master the Pigeon Toes Quilt Block

 Press these last two seams towards the center of the block.

 You'll love my favorite pressing technique if you haven't tried it yet.
-For something so simple, it does an amazing job of flattening those SA.
+For something so simple, it does a remarkable job of flattening those SA.
+All without the cost of a clapper.

 The finished Pigeon Toes quilt block